 Extracurricular Academic Activities

 Extracurricular academic activities are encouraged among the students.
 These activities are a means of promoting intellectual progress.
-As a member of the Texas Association of Private and Parochial Schools (TAPPS)and ACSI (Association of Christian Schools International), LRA will participate in academic, athletic, and fine arts competitions.
-TAPPS membership includes over 230 schools with approximately 32,000 students in grades nine through twelve competing for District and State Championships.
+As a member of the Texas Association of Private and Parochial Schools (TAPPS) and ACSI (Association of Christian Schools International), LRA will participate in academic, athletic, and fine arts competitions.
+TAPPS membership includes over 230 schools with approximately 32,000 students in grades 9-12 competing for District and State Championships.

 Sports Offerings Include: